. Types of Loans Available

 Continue to meet the minimum Satisfactory Academic Progress (SAP) standards to ensure eligibility.

 - Enroll in 6 or more degree-applicable units for an eligible Ventura College program of study during the desired loan application period.
 For example: If you will be submitting a loan request for the upcoming school year, you must wait until you enroll in a minimum of 6 units for the Fall semester (usually in June/July before the semester begins).

 - Complete Direct Loan Entrance Counseling online at www.studentloans.gov and print the confirmation page.

 - Complete a Direct Loan Promissory Note online at StudentLoans.gov.

-- Complete the Ventura College Direct Loan Request Form (available online after 7/1/2016), and submit in-person to the Ventura College Financial Aid Office.
+- Complete the Ventura College 2016-2017 Direct Loan Request Form (Fall 2019, Spring 2020 and/or Summer 2020) and submit in-person to the Ventura College Financial Aid Office.
 You must present valid government-issued identification when submitting a Direct Loan application.

-Completing the Federal Direct Loan application and submitting it to the Financial Aid Office does not guarantee eligibility.
+By completing the Federal Direct Loan application and submitting it to the Financial Aid Office, eligibility is not guaranteed.
 Applicants must meet all federal aid eligibility requirements.